ghc-proposals/ghc-proposals/README.rst

 the same expectations.
 But they are only reasonable expectations.
 The committee consists of volunteers with day jobs, who are reviewing proposals in their spare time.
-If they do not meet the timescales indicated below (e.g they might be on holiday), a reasonable response is a polite ping/enquiry.
+If they do not meet the timescales indicated below (e.g. they might be on holiday), a reasonable response is a polite ping/enquiry.

 -  The secretary nominates a member of the committee, the *shepherd*, to oversee